 —Place each flash drive in a plastic resealable bag (ziploc bag) with an index card.
 On the index card, write the YEAR, FILM TITLE, TEAM NAME.

-19. Outtakes or bonus footage appearing during the end credits is permissible; however, this additional footage must not extend the film’s narrative.
+17. Outtakes or bonus footage appearing during the end credits is permissible; however, this additional footage must not extend the film’s narrative.
 In other words, if we removed the credits, the movie would still feel complete.
-No footage of any kind may appear after the credits end.

-20. The content of the movie/film/video is at the discretion of the participating groups.
-The Steering Committee reserves the right to disqualify any film based on content.
-Reasons for elimination include, but are not limited to, the inclusion of footage considered pornographic, that depicts hardcore or graphic sex, or that disparages other CC7D participants or other parties.
+18. The content of the movie/film/video is at the discretion of the participating Teams.
+The CC7D Steer Comm reserves the right to disqualify any film based on content.

 — It is permissible for teams to use pre-recorded music; however, the team must have the rights.